Walter-Gaitan/devops-final-project-terraform/README.md

 - Load Balancer
 - VPC
 - ECR
+- Route tables
+- Security Groups

-The ECR service and the MongoDB database are deployed manually using the AWS console.
+The ECR service is deployed using Github Actions from the repository where the application lives, and the MongoDB database is deployed manually using Atlas.

 ## How to run the infrastructure
 1. Clone the repository